Configure

 • If the active source has missing PID or PIDs reported but only as warnings, then no change occurs.

-Note: If all sources are bad, the Multiplexer continues cycling through the sources until a source with good health (green) is available.
+If all sources have bad health, the Multiplexer continues cycling through the sources until a source with good health (green) is available.

-The Input Redundancy Health view displays information on the health of an input source.
-This page is an overview redundant input sources, the input source health, the DVB services per source and you can manually switch between sources.
+The Input Redundancy Health view displays information on the health of an input source for all servers the configuration is assigned to.
+This page is an overview of redundant input sources, the input source health, the DVB services per source and you can manually switch between sources.

 Displaying health information for an input source